WaveBlocks/WaveBlocksND/doc/source/manual/performing_simulations.rst

 parameters that vary with each simulation.
 The configuration generator then computes the cartesian product of all these lists in ``LP``.
 Then, for each tuple of this cartesian product it adds all parameters from ``GP``, yielding a single configuration.
+Additionally to these two variables there can be another one which is used for global preambles.
+This variable has to be called ``PA`` and holds a (multi-line) python string of valid python code.
+These statements are written to the very top of every configuration file generated.

 We can run the configuration generator as:

 ::